-Once the career assessment is completed, the Transition Coordinator should set up appropriate services, activate their partner network, retrieve necessary resources and information for participants, and lead job readiness sessions.
+Once the career assessment is completed, the Transition Services Coordinator (TSC) should create a transition plan.
+This plan is set up in IWRS by adding appropriate services to the participant's profile under their Transition Services goal.
+This is also a time when the TSC will add the participant to the Applicant Tracking System, activate the organization's partner network, retrieve necessary resources, and information for participants, and lead job readiness sessions.

-Transition services must be set up in IWRS and may include providing career information, resume writing, interview preparation, assistance with completing an apprenticeship program application, job assistance, referral for job search assistance, referral for assistance with opening a business, referral to a community college, or referral to an American Job Center, among others.
+Transition services may include providing career information, resume writing, interview preparation, assistance with completing an apprenticeship program application, job assistance, referral for job search assistance, referral for assistance with opening a business, referral to a community college, or referral to an American Job Center, among others.